Sisko16/led/README.md

 <h1 style="color:#1589F0;">Demo Project</h1>
-In this project you will use the Gui Maker mobile app to control a remote webcam
+In this project you will use the GUI-Maker mobile app to remotely switch a led on/off

 Find the guide to the Gui Maker app here: https://guimaker.app